Tatiana Auguste

-Tatiana Auguste is a Haitian-Canadian politician.
-She was elected Member of Parliament for Terrebonne in the 2025 federal election, as a member of the Liberal Party of Canada.
+Tatiana Auguste (born 2001) is a Canadian politician who is the member of Parliament (MP) for Terrebonne.
+Elected in the 2025 federal election by a margin of one vote as a member of the Liberal Party of Canada, her election was annulled by the Supreme Court of Canada on February 13, 2026, causing a by-election to be held.
+Auguste would later win that by-election and reclaim her seat, this time by a wider margin of 668 votes, on April 13, 2026.

-Life and career
+Early life

-Auguste was born in Port-au-Prince, Haiti in 2001.
+Auguste was born in Port-au-Prince, Haiti, in 2001.
 Her family immigrated to Canada in 2008, settling in Montreal.
-She studied economics at Concordia University, afterward working as an E-commerce consultant for the Fédération des chambres de commerce du Québec.
-Auguste also worked as an assistant to Emmanuel Dubourg, the then-Member of Parliament for Bourassa.
+She studied economics at Concordia University, afterward working as an e-commerce consultant for the Fédération des chambres de commerce du Québec.
+Auguste also worked as an assistant to Bourassa MP Emmanuel Dubourg.
+At the time of the 2025 Canadian federal election, she lived in Montréal-Nord.

+Political career

-Standing for election for the first time, Auguste was thought to have defeated incumbent Bloc Québécois MP Nathalie Sinclair-Desgagné by 35 votes in the initial vote count.
-However, subsequent validation of the count by Elections Canada instead showed that Sinclair-Desgagné had retained her seat by a 44-vote margin.
+Auguste ran as the Liberal candidate for the riding of Terrebonne in the 2025 federal election.
+She was thought to have defeated incumbent Bloc Québécois MP Nathalie Sinclair-Desgagné by 35 votes in the initial vote count.
+However, subsequent validation of the count by Elections Canada showed that Sinclair-Desgagné had retained her seat by a 44-vote margin.
 Due to the tight margin, an automatic recount was called.
-On May 10, 2025, the judicial recount in the Superior Court of Quebec flipped the seat back to Auguste by the margin a single vote, the narrowest result in the country.
+On May 10, 2025, the judicial recount in the Superior Court of Quebec flipped the seat back to Auguste by a one-vote margin, the narrowest result in the country.
 She was one of four people born in the 21st century elected to the House of Commons in the 2025 election.
 Auguste called the experience "a rollercoaster.
-From winning to not winning, and then winning again."
+From winning to not winning, and then winning again".

-On May 13, a Bloc voter disclosed that her mail-in ballot had been returned to her due to a postal code misprint on the envelope provided by Elections Canada.
-After Elections Canada said that it did not have legal standing to change the result, the Bloc announced on May 15 that it would seek a court order for a new by-election.
-The same day, Elections Canada stated that five other mail ballots with the incorrect returning address printed had been rejected for having arrived at the Elections Canada office in the riding after the deadline; the statement said that they could not determine if the incorrect address was responsible.
+On May 13, a Bloc Québécois voter disclosed that her mail-in ballot had been returned to her due to a postal code misprint on the envelope provided her by Elections Canada.
+After Elections Canada said that it did not have legal standing to change the result, Bloc Québécois announced on May 15 that it would seek a court order for a new by-election.
+The same day, Elections Canada stated that five other mail ballots with the incorrect returning address printed had been rejected because they had arrived at the Elections Canada office in the riding after the deadline; the statement said that it could not determine if the incorrect address was responsible.
+The election result was upheld on October 27 by the Superior Court of Quebec.
+On November 3, Sinclair-Desgagné announced that she would be appealing the ruling to the Supreme Court of Canada.
+On February 13, 2026, the Supreme Court annulled the result of the election in the riding, leaving the seat vacant.

+Auguste won the ensuing by-election on April 13, 2026, defeating Sinclair-Desgagné by a margin of 668 votes.